Home

 Mulch

 Mulch is any substance laid over the soil to help plant growth, mainly by suppressing weeds.
 Apply when your vegetable plants are approximately 4 inches high and your garden soil has warmed up.
-Cover the soil completely leaving the base of the plant stem clear.
-Some materials will decompose quicker than others so lay a fresh layer during the season when needed.

-Some common materials to use are:
+Some common mulch materials to use are:

 Non organic materials